DankTechnologies/Podds/README.md

 ### Bring Your Own Proxy

-However, you can create and configure your own CORS proxies, which I recommend for several reasons
+You can create and use your own CORS proxies with podds, which I recommend for several reasons

 🔒 **[Privacy](https://www.inkandswitch.com/essay/local-first/#6-security-and-privacy-by-default)** - when you use a public CORS proxy, you trust its owner, because they sit between you and the target server.
 Instead of _should I trust DanK_, the better questions are _what if I don't have to trust DanK at all?_ or _what's the cost to not trust DanK?_.
 I have answers for those questions below.